A Day in the Life of a Boarding Student

 Students get ready for bed and begin to decompress at the end of the day.
 Showers and phone calls home to parents take place and students relax by reading a book, playing board games or by simply conversing with peers and staff.

 8:30 PM - LIGHTS OUT

-Students settle in for the night, are tucked in bed by residential staff and get a full night of sleep so they’re refreshed and ready to learn the following day!
+Students settle in for the night and get a full night of sleep so they’re refreshed and ready to learn the following day!

 . . . to provide young children living with a single adult caregiver, beset by acute economic needs, a strong education, critical core values, and a safe environment, enabling them to become future leaders in their communities and beyond.
 All graduates of the academy will be on a natural track to some of the best high schools and four year colleges in the US.